prof-rossetti/intro-to-python/notes/clis/git.md

   1. Create a new repo on GitHub, then note its remote address.
   2. From the command-line, navigate to the root directory of your existing local repository (e.g `cd path/to/my-dir`).
   3. Configure a "remote" address for your local repository: `git remote add origin REMOTE_ADDRESS`.
 NOTE: the overwhelming convention is to name your default GitHub remote address "origin".
-  4. Associate the local repo with the remote repo (one-time, first-time only): `git pull origin master --allow-unrelated-histories`.
+  4. Associate the local repo with the remote repo (one-time, first-time only): `git pull origin main --allow-unrelated-histories`.
 After doing so, you may be in a "Vi" text editor window, which you can exit by pressing the "shift + ZZ" keys.
   5. Follow the "Syncing Local and Remote Repositories" section, below, to push your local changes up to GitHub.

 #### Syncing Local and Remote Repositories